-Having spent 10 days in Massachusetts with my friends Mike and Amanda I have got to see more of this part of the US than I did with three months in California.
-They were unbelievably accommodating and showed me around quite a bit.
+There are of course more than 8 things to do Massachusetts and having spent 10 days in with my friends Mike and Amanda I have got to see more of this part of the US than I did with three months in California.
+They were unbelievably accommodating and showed me some things to do In Mansfield and surrounding areas.
 What made it a little more fun was that they hadn’t visited some of the places so it was fun for all of us.

 Most of the state has a nice sleepy town vibe to it which makes wandering about a nice relaxing affair.
 I arrived into Massachusetts at the best time, in Fall, the changing scenery was amazing and definitely added to my time there.

 - Visit Salem: This is the infamous location of the Salem Witch trials which took place in the 1690’s.
-In true American style a huge industry has been made from the towns notoriety but it is a brilliant place to spend the day.
+In true American style, a huge industry has been made from the town’s notoriety but it is a brilliant place to spend the day.
+Of course at Halloween, this is probably one of the most visited locations in Massachusetts.

 - Sail out to Martha’s Vineyard: Another major summer location this Island is only accessible by boat and plane.
 A beautiful little resort to explore for a couple of days.
 Best to enjoy the weather and some of the many walks that can be found here.